 The EBARA Group has positioned shareholder returns as one of our most important management policies.
 The shareholder return policy for the duration of E-Plan 2019 is to improve shareholder returns (dividends and share buybacks) and aim for a consolidated total payout ratio of 30% or more.

-4. Basic Policy for Cross-Shareholdings and Standards for Voting Rights Principle 1.4 (See Article 4 of Appendix 2)
+4. Basic Policy for Cross-Shareholdings, etc. Principle 1.4, Supplementary Principle 1.4.1, 1.4.2 (See Article 4 of Appendix 2)